astrolabsoftware/spark-fits/README.rst

 The header tested so far are very simple, and not so exotic.
 Over the time, we plan to add many new features based on complex examples (see `here <https://github.com/JulienPeloton/spark-fits/tree/master/src/test/resources/toTest>`_).
-If you use Spark FITS, and encounter errors while reading a header, tell us (issues or PR) so that we fix the problem asap!
+If you use spark-fits, and encounter errors while reading a header, tell us (issues or PR) so that we fix the problem asap!

 TODO list